 Fasting throughout the month may help in producing positive health benefits.
 Short bursts of fasting can release endorphins that will boost mental well-being if done correctly.
 A report by the NHS mentioned, “A detoxification process also occurs because any toxins stored in the body’s fat are dissolved and removed from the body".

-When one is fasting, he or she will make the conscious effort to abstain from lying, gossiping or fighting with the people around him or her.
+When one is fasting, he or she will make a conscious effort to abstain from lying, gossiping or fighting with the people around him or her.
 Avoiding these acts will In Shaa Allah make you feel better about yourself.

 Scientifically, fasting increases levels of brain-derived neurotrophic factor or rather known as BDNF.
 According to Medium, an online magazine, BDNF is a type of protein found in the brain and elsewhere in the body that "protects neurons by strengthening resistance to damage, and it encourages the growth of new neurons."
 Typically, low levels of BDNF are linked to Alzheimer’s, memory loss, and cognitive impairment.